 Instructions

-Bake the cake until it's wonderfully fragrant and a toothpick inserted in the center comes out clean, around 30 minutes in a 325°F oven.
+Bake the cake until it's wonderfully fragrant and a toothpick inserted in the center comes out clean, about 30 minutes in a 325°F oven.
+Cool the cake for 15 minutes, then slice it into eight slices and serve.

 It's true that I don't frost this cake.
 I think it's unnecessary, as it's so very good just as it is.
 Plus, adding frosting would force me to reclassify it from "breakfast" to "dessert." 😀